"

 4. Non-commitment bias – those who are asked their WTP for a good or service may not need to commit themselves to actually pay and therefore we cannot capture the true WTP with certainty.

 Discrete choice modelling (DCM) estimates the implicit prices for the attributes of a non-market outcome.
-This is done by asking people to choose between options that are described at different levels of attributes and any costs they would have to pay.
+This is done by asking people to choose between options with different combinations of non-market attributes and any costs they would have to pay.
 Essentially, DCM allows for respondents to provide distinct valuations across multiple dimensions to account for trade-offs on a discrete level.
 People are asked to make selections between pre-defined options that describe different levels of attributes along with any costs that would need to be paid.
 Participants of the survey then select their most preferred outcome from the set of alternatives.

 1. DCM provides an additional level of accuracy over contingent valuation as there is an experimental design that provides a set of choices to the survey respondents.

-2. Opportunity to deal with multidimensional issues and trade-offs more effectively than contingent valuation.
+2. The opportunity to deal with multidimensional issues and trade-offs more effectively than contingent valuation. (how so?)

 Disadvantages of DCM relative to contingent valuation include:

-1. Understanding of preferences – It can be complex for the respondents to understand between choices resulting in intransitive preferences.
-For example, if A > B and B > C then A should be > C. But due to some misunderstanding, people can get confused and not provide transitive preferences.
+1. Understanding of preferences – it can be complex for the respondents to differentiate between choices resulting in intransitive preferences.
+For example, if A > B and B > C then A should be > C, but due to misunderstandings, people can get confused and not provide transitive preferences.

-2. Question fatigue – as the survey usually required more questions to ensure clear identification of the value of a good or service relative to the open-ended responses of contingent valuation.
+2. Question fatigue – this occurs as the survey usually requires more questions to ensure clear identification of the value of a good or service relative to the open-ended responses of contingent valuation.

 Where to From Here?